adch99/scidvspc-modern/README.txt

   4.0.1.
 Linux , Unix

-  Scid vs. PC requires Wish (Tcl/Tk) 8.5 or later (though 8.5.10 has nasty bugs and should be avoided), and a C++ compiler .
+  Scid vs. PC requires Wish (Tcl/Tk) 8.5 or later and a C++ compiler.

+  Note Wish 8.5.10 has severe bugs, and many versions of Tk-8.6.x have *severe* memory leaks.
+To avoid, compile with Gregor's tk::text (patches/gregors_tktext_inline.patch).

   Example packages required include "tcl, tk, tcl-devel, tk-devel" and "gcc-c++ , libstdc++"; but of course will vary with your distribution.